On the classification of geometric families of 4-dimensional Galois representations: Introduction

 {\bf Condition A)}: {\it There exists a prime $p$ congruent with $-1$ modulo $d$, such that none of the roots of $Q_p(x)$, the characteristic polynomial of $\wedge^2({\rho}_{ \lambda}) (\Frob \; p)$ , is equal to $-p^3$.} \\

 Remark: If the conductor $c$ is square-free we set condition A to be the empty condition.\\

-The following is the main theorem of this paper:
+This finishes the description of the geometric families of Galois representations that we are going to consider.
+The following is the main theorem of this paper, and it applies to them:

-\begin{teo} Let $\{ \rho_\lambda\}$ be a geometric four-dimensional compatible family of Galois representations attached to a pure motive defined over $\Q$ with coefficients in an imaginary quadratic field $K$, with Hodge-Tate numbers $\{0,1,2,3 \}$, with determinant $\chi^6$ and satisfying Condition A).
+\begin{teo} Let $\{ \rho_\lambda\}$ be a geometric four-dimensional compatible family of Galois representations of $ G_{\mathbb{Q}}$ with coefficients generating an imaginary quadratic field $K$, with Hodge-Tate numbers $\{0,1,2,3 \}$, with determinant $\chi^6$ and satisfying Condition A).
 Assume that there exists a good reduction prime $p $ such that $\Q(a_p^2) = K$ and $b_p \neq 0$.